Silent Contest: Reaction

-Frank Ching, a newspaper columnist in Hong Kong, called the documentary "alarming," while Lau Nai-keung, a Hong Kong political figure, writing in the Communist Party's own newspaper China Daily, said it "sent an eerie message around the world."
+Frank Ching, a newspaper columnist in Hong Kong, called the documentary "alarming," while Lau Nai-keung, a Hong Kong political figure, writing in the Chinese Communist Party's own newspaper China Daily, said it "sent an eerie message around the world."

-Wade said that many of the claims in the documentary also chime with the broader irredentist, revisionist, and expansionary program being carried out and advocated by the Chinese military and the Communist Party's propaganda organs.
+Wade said that many of the claims in the documentary also chime with the broader irredentist, revisionist, and expansionary program being carried out and advocated by the Chinese military and the Chinese Communist Party's propaganda organs.

 Andrew Chubb, an analyst of Chinese military propaganda, described the video as "really quite a masterpiece."